SandeepChatterjee66/DigitalSherlocks-ml4crypto/README.md

 6. **Example Code**: Provides code snippets for running inference with both BERT and GPT models.
 7. **License**: A section for specifying the project's license.

-This `README.md` provides a clear, structured way to explain the project and guide users through setting up and running the code.
+This `README.md` provides a way to explain the project and guide users through setting up and running the code.

+I invite researchers, developers, and enthusiasts to collaborate with me on this exciting project in cryptology, deep learning, NLP, and reinforcement learning.
+Having rigorously studied Cryptology, Advanced Cryptology, Deep Learning, and Natural Language Processing, I have developed some understanding of these fields and their applications.
+I have credited Cryptology in ISI and made a project in Multi Party Computation leading it, I also have worked on homomorphic encryption and its algebraic analysis.
+If you're interested in exploring innovative solutions and advancing research in these domains, I'd be thrilled to work together and combine our expertise.
+Let's connect and push the boundaries of what's possible in these rapidly evolving areas.